KailasMahavarkar/rustbox/examples/README.md

 ## Security Notes

 These demos are designed to be safe for demonstration purposes, but they showcase powerful isolation features.
-When using mini-isolate in production:
+When using rustbox in production:

 - Always run with appropriate resource limits
 - Use the strictest security settings appropriate for your use case